quosi/playJava/README.md

 ## Open Questions

-How or when do players get a Super Power Chip? (game design related question) Can Players select there colour before the game starts?
+How or when do players get a Super Power Chip? (game design related question) <br>
+Can a Player select a random colour other then red or blue before the game starts?
 (UI related question)